JPLogistics/JPLogistics_C152/README.md

 Continued work on this project is with a large thanks to our donators!
 Without this kind gesture finding time is slightly more difficult, but every donation means extra time I can set aside to update/upgrade and improve this mod!

-I accept the following CryptoCoins or via the buttons below!
+I accept the following CryptoCoins or via the button above!

 (Preferred) FIRO: aDmPY6wepGPHHSexWHfXegDsUqTZPhKrLv